Skip to content

 • WithSummaryQueueSize(size int): Set the size of the summary job queue.
 Default is 100.
 Larger queues allow more pending jobs but consume more memory.

-• WithSummaryJobTimeout(timeout time.Duration) (in-memory only): Set the timeout for processing a single summary job.
+• WithSummaryJobTimeout(timeout time.Duration): Set the timeout for processing a single summary job.
 Default is 30 seconds.

 Manual Summarization